 Using Command Line

-On Linux/macOS systems, use cat, less, or tail -f commands to view .LOG files in the terminal.
+On Linux/macOS systems, use cat, less, or tail -f commands to view .log files in the terminal.
 And for Windows, you can use PowerShell’s Get-Content command.

-While it’s not always advisable to edit .LOG files (to maintain integrity), you can do so for specific cases like removing sensitive information or formatting.
-Once can use any text or code editor mentioned above to edit the file and save it with the .LOG extension.
+While it’s not always advisable to edit .log files (to maintain integrity), you can do so for specific cases like removing sensitive information or formatting.
+Once can use any text or code editor mentioned above to edit the file and save it with the .log extension.

 Types of Log Files